DOMjudge/domjudge-packaging/README.md

 and several .deb's (binary package).
 If not, find out why and fix it.

-Finally, if you're one of the DOMjudge maintainers, upload the package to the DOMjudge Debian repository.
-When the packages are available on domjudge@domjudge, run something like `dput domjudge_x.y.z-1_amd64.changes`.
+Finally, if you're one of the DOMjudge maintainers, upload the package to the DOMjudge Debian repository:
-Alternatively, set up `~/.dput.cf` to upload from your machine.
+- copy the files to /srv/http/domjudge/debian/mini-dinstall/incoming/
-Then as domjudge@domjudge run `mini-dinstall`.
+- run `mini-dinstall -b` (ensure you have a full tty available e.g ssh directly into the domjudge user)

 ## DOMjudge-live image